stilldavid/userland-book/literary_environment/index.md

 with the command line.

-When I was talking about `grep` a moment ago, I fudged the details more than a little in saying that it expects a string to search for.
-What `grep` _actually_ expects is a strange beast called a _regular expression_ which describes a _pattern_ to match.
+When I was talking about `grep` a moment ago, I fudged the details more than a little by saying that it expects a string to search for.
+What `grep` _actually_ expects is a _pattern_.
+Moreover, it expects a specific kind of pattern, what's known as a _regular expression_, a cumbersome phrase frequently shortened to regex.

-There's a lot of theory about what makes a regular expression, but the short version is that it's like how you can use wildcards in the shell to match groups of files, but with a lot more stuff.
+There's a lot of theory about what makes a regular expression.
+Fortunately, very little of it matters to the short version that will let you get useful stuff done.
+The short version is that a regex is like using wildcards in the shell to match groups of files, but with more magic.

 <!-- exec -->